-- The Industrial Disputes Act, 1947
+The Industrial Disputes Act, 1947

-- Historical Development of Industrial Disputes, Legislation in India.
+- (a) Historical Development of Industrial Disputes, Legislation in India.

-- (6) Object, scope and reasons
+- (b) Object, scope and reasons

 - (c) Definition of important terms.

-- Various modes of Settlement of disputes under LD.
-Act, 1947 (a) - (b) Voluntary Arbitration and compulsory Adjudication
+- (a) Various modes of Settlement of disputes under I.D.
+Act.
+1947 - (b) Voluntary Arbitration and compulsory Adjudication

-- Strike and Lock-out (a) - (b) Lay off and Retrenchment
+- (a) Strike and Lock-out - (b) Lay off and Retrenchment